-The recipe I found will simply delight and amaze you.
+The recipe I found will delight and amaze you.

 And I was right.
-Not only that, it was excellent the first time I made it!
+It was excellent the first time I made it!
 Now that's a good recipe.
-The other thing I found intriguing about this recipe is that it called for adding coffee but I substituted tea instead.
+The other thing I found intriguing about this recipe is that it called for adding coffee, so I substituted tea instead.

 Perfect, a cake made with tea!
 You know I love the added tea.
-English Breakfast tea is a nice strong tea to use.
-And the thing is, you can't really taste the tea – but it's in there, just enhancing the chocolate flavor and secretly giving off its tea benefits.
+English Breakfast tea is a lovely strong tea to use.
+And the thing is, you can't taste the tea – but it's in there, just enhancing the chocolate flavor and secretly giving off its tea benefits.

 All bakers want the same thing from their cakes – light layers with a tender, uniform crumb.
-This chocolate tea cake recipe delivers.
+And this chocolate tea cake recipe delivers.

-The most important thing I learned from this recipe is to use eggs at room temperature.
+The most important thing I learned from this recipe is to use eggs and dairy at room temperature.
 Why?

-Heat expands air, so when the cake batter is placed in a hot oven the air bubbles expand.
+- Heat expands air, so the air bubbles expand when the cake batter is placed in a hot oven.

-When you start with room temperature ingredients, a more stable chemical bond or emulsion forms.
-As the batter warms in the oven, the liquid emulsion formed in the batter from the combination of ingredients fills these air bubbles.
+- As the batter warms in the oven, the liquid emulsion formed from the ingredients fills these air bubbles.

 This little trick produces a light, airy, evenly baked cake.